Visit Chattanooga has a fantastic lineup of tours available to WITS attendees. Spots will fill up quickly, so grab your ticket to WITS and register!

 Capacity: 30

 Lover's Leap offers one of the best views in the Chattanooga area overlooking the Chattanooga Valley with sights that stretch for miles (and states!).
-Wander through Grand Corridor and taking in ancient rock formations on your way to Cafe 7 where you can enjoy a glass of wine while taking in the breathtaking views.
-Afterwords explore the gardens aglow in the evening lights.
+Wander through Grand Corridor and taking in ancient rock formations on your way to Cafe 7 where you sip a glass of wine while taking in the breathtaking scenery.
+Afterwards, explore the gardens aglow in the evening lights.

 Meeting Point: Chattanoogan Hotel Lobby (arrive 15 minutes early)